What should you consider when buying a belay device?

 Where do auto locking belay devices fit into all of this?

 Better known as assisted locking belay devices are uncommon in the UK.
 On the continent however the use of the assisted locking belay device is almost universal.
 This is because they are very useful, safe and practical for sport climbing provided they are used correctly and attentively.

 It is worth noting at this point that there are no hands free belay devices!

 The auto locking mechanisms function most reliably when there are also hands on the rope.
 They are meant to offer an extra layer of security, not the opportunity to sleep whilst belaying!

 There have been many accidents involving these devices but they are mainly due to pilot error and complacency.
 When used correctly (there is a knack to using them) they offer added security and practicality for sports climbing.
 If you are going to be hanging from bolts whilst working a route then an auto locking belay device means you wont have to hold your partners weight when they rest.

 What type of screw gate should I use with my belay device?

 HMS (Pear shaped) screwgate karabiners are what you use to belay with.
-HMS comes from the German term Halbmastwurfsicherung.
-Though they are not as strong as 'D' shaped biners the one end that is larger allows for easier use of a belay device and possibly even a knot or two.
+HMS comes from the German term Halbmastwurfsicherung, so thank god it was shortened.
+Though they are not as strong as 'D' shaped biners the larger end allows for easier use of a belay device and possibly even a knot or two.
 Be careful of the bottom (smaller) radius being too small to accommodate two half ropes and the wire on your belay plate.
-When the radius is too small the wire loop from your belay device can become pinched between the ropes causing the belay device to lock when you dont want it to.
-Though pear HMS biners are designed for belaying from the fat end, they will sometimes spin round and it is better to have one which does not do this.
+When the radius is too small, the wire loop from your belay device can become pinched between the ropes causing the belay device to lock when you don't want it to.
+Though pear-shaped HMS biners are designed for belaying from the fat end, they will sometimes spin round and it is better to have one which does not do this.

 Image © 2008 Steve Su on the North Face of the Eiger Photo - Jonny Copp